Give me chocolate…all types of chocolate! These easy rich and creamy dark chocolate truffles are no exception.

 Tools You Need To Make This Recipe:

 - Cuisinart Immersion Blender.
-As I mention above, this is awesome.
+As I mentioned above, this is awesome.
 It also has several attachments so you can grind nuts and veggies, whisk up whipped cream, etc!

 - Double boiler.
 I will say I don’t have one of these, but it is on my list to buy.
 I put a smaller pot into a larger pot and boil water in the larger pot to melt my chocolate.